pmahnke/mahnke-cocktails/recipe/black_velvet.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
-- Glassware: Flared glass
+- Glassware: Footed rocks glass
-- Garnish:
+- Garnish: None
 - Special Prep: Pour in the Guinness then float in the champagne